 There are three primary data backup strategies — full backup, differential backup, and incremental backup.

-Incremental backups comprise data files that have changed since the most recently completed incremental backup.
+- Incremental backups comprise data files that have changed since the most recently completed full or incremental backup.

 Let's explore the backup process behind all three approaches further.